blackbaud-community/Blackbaud-CRM/CONTRIBUTING-DETAILS.md

 When you are ready to sync your local changes back up to GitHub.com you will need to perform a 'Push'.

-**Sign the CLA Before you Push**

-Your efforts will likely require you to sign a Contributor License Agreement (CLA).
-We recommend you talk to your employer (if applicable) before signing any sort of CLA, since some employment agreements may have restrictions on your contributions to other projects.  *So, whether it's a trivial enhancement or a major addition/improvement, you will need to [sign the CLA](http://www.github.com/cla) before you push.* For questions about your potential contributions, you can contact trip.ottinger@blackbaud.com.
-Once we have the necessary legal documents and process in place, we will provide a link to the CLA and/or other legal documentation.

 **Push**

 Pushing will synchronize the files from your local computer to your personal copy (fork) of the repo within GitHub.com.